-For implementing such problems, Eiter and Gottlob (1995) invented the saturation technique, using the elevated complexity of disjunctive logic programming.
-In stark contrast to the ease of common ASP modeling, however, this technique is rather involved and hardly usable by ASP laymen.
-This shortcoming was addressed by means of meta programming by Eiter and Polleres (2006).
+programming by Eiter and Polleres (2006).
 The idea is to represent both components of a guess-and-check program as facts and to combine them with a meta encoding to obtain a single joint program after grounding.
 The meta encoding implements the saturation technique and discharges users from this intricate modeling task.
 Now, the reification functionalities of clingo allow us to simplify this even further by relieving users from the specification of guess-and-check program in terms of facts.

-In what follows, we showcase the computation of solutions to guess-and-check programs by means of meta programming with clingo.
-To this end, let us start with a sketch of the meta encoding implementing saturation and tie it up to guess-and-check programming afterwards.
-We build on an encoding of saturation put forward by Gebser et al. (2011)

-and present in Listing 47 in Appendix A a revised version based on the aspif format.
-A detailed account of the saturation technique goes beyond the scope of this tutorial (see the papers by Eiter and Gottlob (1995) and Eiter and Polleres (2006) for details).
+In what follows, we showcase the computation of solutions to guess-and-check programs by means of metaprogramming with clingo.
+To this end, let us start with a sketch of the meta encoding implementing saturation and tie it up to guess-and-check programming afterward.
+We build on an encoding of saturation put forward by Gebser et al. (2011) and present in Listing 47 in Appendix A a revised version based on the aspif format.6 A detailed account of the saturation technique goes beyond the scope of this tutorial (see the papers by (Eiter and Gottlob 1995) and (Eiter and Polleres 2006) for details).
 From the perspective of plain ASP, a saturation-based meta encoding acts as an ordinary one just that it yields the set of all atoms whenever a program is unsatisfiable.
 That is, it generates one stable model for each original stable model, whenever the program is satisfiable, and otherwise, it yields a unique stable model containing the set of all atoms of the program.
 Also, unlike Listing 4, the encoding in Listing 47 takes a reified normal logic program as input and results in a disjunctive logic program after grounding.